 City Recycling Resources

-The Department of Public Health and Environment hosts quarterly meetings for city and township recycling coordinators.
-The meetings provide the platform for community to community discussions, providing valuable learning opportunities and enhancing the potential for collaboration.
+Public Health and Environment hosts quarterly meetings for city and township recycling coordinators.
+The meetings provide valuable learning opportunities and encourage collaboration across communities in Washington County.

 - Adequate supply of material

 - Ability for haulers to collect the materials

 Educational Resources Washington County has developed a series of social media graphics, images, and handouts that can be used by cities and townships.

 To save a photo from our photo gallery, right click on the photo and select "Save picture as".

 The “Be a Battery Hero Campaign” is a social media campaign to promote residential battery disposal best practices.
 The campaign is shared between Hennepin, Ramsey, and Washington Counties, created through the Partnership on Waste and Energy (PWE).

 Download campaign assets at recyclingandenergy.org/batteries.
 Materials available in multiple languages.